-(1) At December 31, 2020, the carrying value of non-current assets included a fair value adjustment of \$551.9 million.
+(1) The carrying value of non-current assets includes a fair value adjustment of \$551.9 million.

-(2) The 6 months ended 30 June 2020 includes the proportionate share of Prime's net income, prorated from January 14, 2020, the date the acquisition was completed..
+(2) In the three months to March 2020, the proportionate share of Prime's net income is prorated from January 14, 2020, the date the acquisition was completed.

-The Company has determined that there are no indicators of impairment at June 30, 2021.
+The Company has determined that there are no indicators of impairment as at March 31, 2021.